 Fire training/fire response sites

-Utah does not have any manufacturers of PFAS.
-Potential industrial sources include manufacturing facilities where PFAS-containing products are synthesized and made into products or chemical feedstocks, or where PFAS are used as processing aids in fluoropolymer production.
-Secondary manufacturing facilities may use these products or feedstocks as part of industrial processes such as the coating application to finished products.
+Utah does not have any known manufacturers of PFAS.
+Potential industrial sources include manufacturing facilities where PFAS-containing products are made, chemical feedstocks containing PFAS are used, or PFAS are used as processing aids in fluoropolymer production.
+Secondary manufacturing facilities may use these products or feedstocks as part of industrial processes such as the coating application to finish products.

 Facilities that may be sources of PFAS releases to the environment include textile and leather processors, paper mills, metal finishers, wire manufacturers, plating facilities, aviation manufacturers, as well as facilities using surfactants, resins, molds, plastics, and semiconductors.
 Industrial facilities may release PFAS to the environment via wastewater discharges, onsite and offsite disposal of wastes, accidental releases such as leaks and spills, and stack emissions.